sc0ttj/component/README.md

 - [snabby](https://github.com/mreinstein/snabby) - use HTML template strings to generate vdom, use with snabbdom
 - [petit-dom](https://github.com/yelouafi/petit-dom) - tiny vdom diffing and patching library
 - [hyperx](https://github.com/choojs/hyperx) - tagged templates to vdom (used by [nanohtml](https://github.com/choojs/nanohtml)

+### Animation

+- [react-tween-state](https://github.com/chenglou/react-tween-state) - tween from one state to another (where I got `tweenState` idea from)
+- [phena](https://github.com/jeremenichelli/phena/) - a petit tweening engine based on requestAnimationFrame (adapted version inside `src/tweenState.js`)
+- [easing functions](https://gist.github.com/gre/1650294) - excellent set of easing functions (used by this project in `src/easings.js`)
+- [react-tweenful](https://github.com/teodosii/react-tweenful) - tweening and animation for React
+- [react-state-stream](https://github.com/chenglou/react-state-stream) - instead of one state, set all the states that will ever be, aka a lazy state stream

 ### Routers